eromatiya/blurredfox/README.md

 ### Liar!
 Your theme's name is `blurredfox`, ***where is the blur***?!

 1. Yeah, the name `blurredfox` is a lie, just like the cake.
 I named it blurredfox because it's designed to look gorgeous with a blur effect.
-You can however have the blur effect by:
+You can, however, have the blur effect by:

 	+ Making sure you have a compositor and it supports blur.
 	+ If you're not using GNOME or KDE Plasma that has its own compositors, use tryone144's [feature/dual_kawase](https://github.com/tryone144/picom/tree/feature/dual_kawase) branch of picom.
 It includes the dual kawase shader.